joshgomezua/josgomez/Readme.md

 ## About Me

-Hello, I'm Alan, a passionate developer with a strong focus on Ethereum, Solidity, React, and TypeScript.
-I'm enthusiastic about decentralized technologies and building innovative solutions using blockchain.
-With experience in DApp and Smart Contracts (Decentralized Application) development, I strive to contribute to the growth of the blockchain ecosystem.
+Hello, I'm Joshua, a passionate developer with a strong focus on Full-Stack Development

 ## Skills

-- **Blockchain:** Ethereum, Bitcoin, Smart Contracts, Solidity
-- **Full-Stack Development:** React,TypeScript, Node, Golang
-- **Web3 Development:** Integration with Ethereum blockchain
-- **Decentralized Application (DApp) Development**
-- **Smart Contract Development and Auditing**
-- **RESTful/GraphQL APIs:** Building and consuming APIs
-- **Agile Development:** Collaborative and iterative development

-Feel free to explore my repositories to see more of my work.
+- **Full-Stack Development:** React,TypeScript, Node, Java Spring Feel free to explore my repositories to see more of my work.